 The main limitation of morphological studies is the inability to assess the functional impact of vascular compressions on the RVLM.
-Therefore, we decided to assess sympathetic activity in patients with severe arterial hypertension, and to correlate any observations with the presence or absence of RVLM vascular compression.
+Therefore, we decided to assess sympathetic activity in patients with severe arterial hypertension, and to correlate these observations with the presence or absence of RVLM vascular compression.

 All patients with arterial hypertension treated in our hypertension clinic were screened for the purpose of this study.
-The study included those individuals with arterial hypertension lasting for $\geq$ 2 years, who had documented systolic blood pressure $\geq$ 180 mmHg and/or diastolic blood pressure $\geq$ 110 mmHg and who were undergoing treatment with a combination of 3 or more antihypertensive drugs.
+The study included those individuals with arterial hypertension lasting for more than two years, who 914 Solař et al. Vol. 58 had documented systolic blood pressure $\geq 180$ mm Hg and/or diastolic blood pressure $\geq 110$ mm Hg and who were undergoing treatment with a combination of three or more antihypertensive drugs.
 The patients with a secondary form of arterial hypertension and/or a contraindication to MRI were excluded.

 Based on these criteria, 64 patients (30 females) were enrolled.
 The study protocol evaluated sympathetic activity and aimed to identify any correlations with the presence or absence of RVLM compression.
 Antihypertensive medication was not discontinued; this decision was justified by ethical considerations.
+The study was approved by the institutional review board and informed consent was obtained from all subjects.

-The activity of the sympathetic nervous system was assessed using 24-hour urinary secretion of norepinephrine.
+The activity of the sympathetic nervous system was assessed using 24-h urinary secretion of norepinephrine.
 Urinary norepinephrine was measured by high pressure liquid chromatography with electrochemical detection.

 The presence of RVLM compression was evaluated with MRI; MRI examinations were performed on a 1.0 Tesla system (Magnetom Expert; Siemens, Erlangen, Germany).
-The imaging technique and the method of the assessment of RVLM vascular compression is described in detail elsewhere (Zizka et al. 2004).
+The imaging technique and the method of the assessment of RVLM vascular compression is described in detail elsewhere (Žižka et al. 2004).
 Briefly, RVLM compression was defined as either contact of the artery with the brainstem or pressure from the artery leading to apparent deformity of the brainstem contour.
 The patients with neurovascular contact and with pressure-induced deformation were evaluated separately.